 Claims to the Criminal Injuries Compensation Authority must normally be made within two years of the assault and claims under the Armed Forces Compensation Scheme must be made within seven years of the injury.

-Can I claim compensation for injuries years after leaving the military?
+Can I claim military injury compensation years after serving?

 It can be possible to pursue a military injury claim years after leaving active service, though it will depend upon how you make the claim and the circumstances of your injury or incident.
 To make a claim against the MOD, claims must usually be made within three years, though the time limit for pursuing compensation through the AFCS is seven years.